tcoppex/ofxFontSampler/README.md

 ### Example

+The example consists of two demos you can switch using the mouse left-click.
+It relies on the [ofxTriangleMesh](https://github.com/tcoppex/ofxTriangleMesh) addon to triangulate meshes.

+#### Demo 1 : Latin charset letters

-The example display iteratively the 26 uppercase letters of the latin charset (*A to Z*) with different animated contour sampling, their mesh being triangulated using the [ofxTriangleMesh](https://github.com/tcoppex/ofxTriangleMesh) addon.
+Display iteratively the 26 uppercase letters of the latin charset (*A to Z*) with different animated contour sampling.

+#### Demo 2 : ofxRenderFont

+Display a 3d text with dynamic extrusion on the z-axis using the *ofxRenderFont* utility class.

 ### Limitations